The canonical trace and the noncommutative residue on the noncommutative torus: Introduction

 The goal of this article is to investigate traces on the global pseudodifferential calculus in the situation where the underlying manifold is now a noncommutative geometrical object, namely the noncommutative torus.

 Connes' definition of noncommutative (compact, spin) manifold is based on the notion of spectral triple \cite{C2}.
 If $(\A,\H,D)$ is a spectral triple, $\A$ plays the role of the coordinate algebra (of smooth functions on the manifold), $\H$ is the Hilbert space of spinors, and $D$ is the (abstract) Dirac operator acting on $\H$.
 The idea is that the algebra $\A$ is not necessarily commutative.
-There are many examples of noncommutative spaces, and the noncommutative torus, described by the Fr\'echet algebra $\A_\th$, where $\th$ is the \emph{deformation matrix}, is probably the most simple one, as well as possibly the most commonly used in noncommutative quantum field theory.
+There are many examples of noncommutative spaces, and the noncommutative torus, described by the Fr\'echet algebra $\A_\th$, where $\th$ is the \emph{deformation matrix}, is probably the most simple one.

 In 1980, Connes \cite{C1} defined a pseudodifferential calculus on the noncommutative torus, in the more general setting of $C^*$--dynamical systems (see also \cite{B1,B2}).
 The symbols of this calculus are maps from $\R^n$ into the algebra $\A_\th$.
-This calculus was used in \cite{CT} and \cite{FK1} to give a noncommutative version of the Gauss--Bonnet theorem, and more recently for the computation of the (noncommutative equivalent of the) scalar curvature \cite{CM,FK2,FK3}.
+This calculus was used in \cite{CT} and \cite{FK1} to give a noncommutative version of the Gauss--Bonnet theorem, and more recently for the computation of the (noncommutative equivalent of the) scalar curvature \cite{CM2,FK2,FK3}.
 In \cite{FW} the notion of a noncommutative residue on classical pseudodifferential operators on the noncommutative two--torus was introduced, and it was proved that up to a constant multiple, it is the unique continuous trace on the algebra of such operators modulo infinitely smoothing operators.

 However, since symbols are here defined on the whole space $\R^n$, the quantisation map is not injective as such.
 In order to recover a (global) symbol map, fully exploit techniques available on the space of symbols and construct non--singular traces, we modify the definition of symbols as in the commutative case.
 We define symbols as maps from the Pontryagin dual of $\T^n$, namely the standard lattice $\Z^n$, into the algebra $\A_\th$ of the noncommutative torus.
 Following the terminology of Ruzhansky and Turunen we call symbols on $\Z^n$ \emph{toroidal symbols} and their corresponding operators \emph{toroidal operators}.